The Path to a better future is right in front of you

 M.S. in Psychology - Applied Behavior Analysis

-The rise in children being diagnosed with autism is expected to increase the need for skilled professionals who understand the needs of autistic children.* Professionals in this area utilize behavioral concepts and theories, and develop assessment and intervention skills.†Pursuing the applied behavior analysis concentration could help you on your way to becoming a Board Certified Behavior Analyst® (BCBA®).
-The Behavior Analyst Certification Board®, Inc., (BACB®) has verified the course sequence of the Master of Science in Psychology’s applied behavior analysis concentration as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.‡ Students interested in getting a head start on the field experience hours required to sit for the BCBA Examination can elect to complete a practicum as part of the applied behavior analysis concentration.
+The rise in children receiving autism diagnoses is expected to increase the need for skilled professionals who understand the needs of autistic children.* Professionals in this area utilize behavioral concepts and theories, and develop assessment and intervention skills.
+Pursuing the applied behavior analysis concentration could help you on your way to becoming a Board Certified Behavior Analyst® (BCBA®).
+The Behavior Analyst Certification Board®, Inc. (BACB®) has verified the course sequence of the Master of Science in Psychology’s applied behavior analysis concentration as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination. † Students interested in getting a head start on the field experience hours required to sit for the BCBA Examination can elect to complete a practicum as part of the applied behavior analysis concentration.

 Classification: Associate's College